nwg-piotr/EistReturns/README.md

 Check [wiki pages](https://github.com/nwg-piotr/EistReturns/wiki) to learn more. **Attention!** the features concerning the Hall of Fame cloud service are only available in the [beta-0.0.9-7 Windows version](https://github.com/nwg-piotr/EistReturns/raw/master/windows/eist-returns-beta-0.0.9-7.exe) at the moment.
 Stable releases for both Windows and Linux coming soon.

+Also see [the game website](http://nwg.pl/eist) to browse achievements stored in the Hall of Fame.